-Emergency Contact: Where can I find important telephone numbers in case of emergencies?
+Emergency Contacts: Where can I find important telephone numbers in case of emergencies?

-All information pertaining to your living in the Netherlands, from the time before your arrival to after you graduate can be found here.
-If you are staying at Wittenborg’s accommodation, the student housing information booklet placed inside your room and in the common area contains emergency numbers in case of urgent needs.
+If you are staying at Wittenborg’s accommodation, the student housing information booklet placed inside your room and in the common area also contains emergency numbers in case of urgent needs.
 This information can be found in the first page and contains numbers of Wittenborg Housing Department, Police, Fire Brigade and Hospital.

 Note: Do not go to the emergency room/hospital without calling the Huisartsenpost first.
 This will not be covered by the insurance and it will take a lot of time before they can help.